 So I’ve just established that a fuller buttock is a strong trend in my Toronto practice and in Canada generally, and I truly believe it is here to stay for a long time!
 Jennifer Lopez, Kim Kardashian, Serena Williams, Shakira, etc. are all living proof.

 That applies to men as well!
 You just have to look at all those soccer players.
 No man looks good with a flat butt.
-Men do seek buttock augmentation in my practice.
+Men do seek buttock augmentation as well in my practice.
 My technique for buttock augmentation in men is slightly different — see my previous blog post for more details; we aim for a “bubble butt” with more posterior projection (think Ricky Martin) as opposed to posterior and lateral (side) projection as desired for a woman.

 So what is the Brazilian Butt Lift, or BBL, as it is commonly known?